rider-rebooted/win_brenda_console/README.md

 03/01/2016 **UPDATE - Sub-frame rendering now an option** Choose "frame settings" in the "setting up your farm" menu.
 Also there is a "job summary" available too.
 Various other improvements.

+Simple console for operating James Yonan's [Brenda](https://github.com/jamesyonan/brenda) for Blender on Windows without command lines.
+Brenda is an open source piece of software which lets you render Blender projects with very low cost (compared to render farms) AWS Amazon computing instances.

 Features